levsha149/CLI-app/readme.md

 <h3>Notes:</h3>

-I chose the simpliest variant of transitions storing, because I tried to finish job in 4 hours.
-I hope I understood your task well in this regard.
+I chose the simplest variant of transitions, because of time limit.
 Also I skipped unit testing for the same reason - not enough time.
+Transition storing method is not very elegant, but that's the closest thing to a working example, that I could produce in 4 hours.

 I did not loaded it to any public repository (as you asked in documentation), but added gitignore files for demonstration purposes.

 * * *

-I hope all this was useful and readable, or at least you had fun reading this :D.
+I hope all this was useful and readable, or at least you had fun reading it :D.

  Looking forward to your opinion.